 Who we are

 The PLC is composed of a group of public school educators, psychologists and social workers with several decades of experience working in New York City.
 Above all, we seek to eliminate the major inequities among our public school students, where certain groups of children face a decreased chance of success.
-For nearly a decade, we have been successfully using social-emotional strategies, evidence-bearing training and healing practices to overcome systemic barriers that hinder learning, and turn our schools into joyful communities in which to learn and grow.
+Since 2013, we have been successfully using social-emotional strategies, evidence-based training and healing practices to overcome systemic barriers that hinder learning.
+We turn our schools into joyful communities in which students can learn and grow.